vsivsi/gridfs-locking-stream/Readme.md

 }
 ```

 By default, if the appropriate type of lock is not available when `createReadStream`, `createWriteStream` or `remove` are called, then they return immediately with a `null` result.
-If you wish to automatically poll for the required lock to become available, set the `timeOut` and `pollingInterval` options to the appropriate values for your application.
-If the timeOut period passes without obtaining the required lock, a null result will be returned.
+If you wish to automatically poll for the required lock to become available, set the `timeOut` and `pollingInterval` options to appropriate values for your application.
+If `timeOut` seconds pass without obtaining the required lock, a null result will be returned.

 If [deadlock](https://en.wikipedia.org/wiki/Deadlock) or dying lock-holding processes are an issue for your application, you may find the `lockExpiration` option to be useful.
 Note that when this operation is used, the lock holder is responsible for finishing its use of the stream before the time expires.
 See `stream.renewLock()` below.